-The file parameter must be a string naming an existing file containing Scheme source code.
+The file parameter must be a string.
+If expression is not specified, file must name an existing file containing Scheme source code.
 The extension can be omitted from file when the Scheme file has a '.scm' or '.six' extension.
-This procedure compiles the source file into a file containing C code.
-By default, this file is named after file with the extension replaced with '.c'.
-The name of the generated file can be specified with the output parameter.
-If output is a string naming a directory then the C file is created in that directory.
-Otherwise the name of the C file is output.
+By default, this procedure compiles the source file into a file containing C code.
+A different target language can be selected in the options.
+The generated file is named after file with the extension replaced with '.c', or an appropriate extension for the target selected.
+The name of the generated file can also be specified directly with the output parameter.
+If output is a string naming a directory then the generated file is created in that directory.
+Otherwise the name of the generated file is output.

 The name of the generated module can be specified with the module-name parameter.
-If module-name is #f or is not specified, then the name of the module is derived from the name of the C file generated, without the extension.
+If module-name is #f or is not specified, then the name of the module is derived from the name of the file generated, without the extension.